-dieDAS is located on the historic site of the Saalecker Werkstätten, in Saxony-Anhalt, between Halle and Leipzig, Naumburg and Weimar, in the center of the Federal Republic of Germany.
+The Significance of History & Place dieDAS makes its home on the historic site of the Saalecker Werkstaetten, in Saxony-Anhalt, between Halle and Leipzig, Naumburg and Weimar, in the center of the Federal Republic of Germany.

 In 1928, Schultze-Naumburg wrote the unhinged diatribe “Art and Race.”
 By this time, his estate had become a meeting point for National Socialists; Adolf Hitler and other infamous members of the Nazi regime were frequent guests.
 In 1930, Schultze-Naumburg joined the NSDAP and became an influential advocate for Nazi ideology.